Acuant/AcuantiOSMobileSDK/README.md

 ## SDK Configuration for card capture interface.

-In order to show the camera interface choose between auto capture interface, manual capture interface or barcode capture interface depending on the card type.(AcuantCardTypeMedicalInsuranceCard, AcuantCardTypeDriversLicenseCard, AcuantCardTypePassportCard).
+In order to show the camera interface choose between manual capture interface or barcode capture interface depending on the card type.(AcuantCardTypeMedicalInsuranceCard, AcuantCardTypeDriversLicenseCard, AcuantCardTypePassportCard).

 For AcuantCardTypeMedicalInsuranceCard you can only use the manual capture interface.